Thursday, December 30, 2010

 "It's the lone private press LP by an almost totally unknown US band named Luna Sea.
 They were from Blair, Nebraska of all places, but the album was recorded in Iowa.
 The first side is going to really test your willpower, as it's just straight radio-rock a la the Eagles, so you'll just have to "man-up" and slog through it.
 There is a pot of gold at the end of the rainbow, though, because side 2 is totally different.
 Suddenly the synths appear, and things start getting a lot more interesting.
 It starts out in a still fairly accessible style, but things get proggier literally by the minute, until the last track "Rousing The Ghost", which is a fantastic piece of instrumental symphonic prog with great guitar, keys, and even a little flute.
 Oh, and be sure to stay tuned for the unlisted (and totally stupid) outro!
 A completely schizophrenic album, but even the band seemed to know this as they named the first side the "Light Side" and the second side the "Dark Side"!
 Hard to tell what they were really trying to accomplish here.
 But, such is the nature of the US underground.
 One part confusion and one part inspiration.
 I guess that's kind of the charm!
 In any case, this thing is seriously rare.
 It only first emerged onto the collector scene within the last year or two, and since it was first discovered only like two or three copies have popped up."

-So true on the question "what are they trying to do here?".
+So very true on the question "what are they trying to do here?".
 It was very typical for bands in the 1970's to try for a radio hit while mixing in their progressive rock ambitions.
 That strategy never did work.

 One of those bands you just hope has more on tape somewhere, to make for a truly great album.
 The last track is brilliant but Side 1 is indeed dreadful...